Michael-Haring/mgrep/README.md

 If this text is here then you should be warned:

-The testing script is basically empty and the Catch2 testing suite is also non existant past the ThreadPool initial tests.
+The testing suite is basically empty and the Catch2 testing suite is also non existant past the ThreadPool initial tests.
 This program does work well, but I do not claim that it is as efficient or as robust as the famous grep.